wp-plugins/wp-property/readme.txt

 == Upgrade Notice ==

+= 1.15 =
+* Default property-pagination.php template is updated to reflect the below-the-content pagination.

+= 1.14.3 =
+* Fixed bug with Google Map zoom level not saving.
+* Updated search widget query to only include published properties in value calculation
+* Fixed bug with Google Map values not being mapped correctly to WPP attributes.

 = 1.14.2 =
-* Improtant change to 'wpp_property_stats_input_' filter, it no longer passed the $post object, but the $property array.
+* Important change to 'wpp_property_stats_input_' filter, it no longer passed the $post object, but the $property array.
 Default API functions have been updated to reflect, but any custom functions will need to be updated.

 = 1.08 =
 * Some CSS changes to the default style sheet